-Management tasks such as castration are painful operations.
-The first question must always be whether such procedures are necessary, and the RAS standards already require that the decision to carry out injurious husbandry procedures, like castration, must be based on a welfare risk/benefit analysis rather than as a routine.
+Management tasks such as tail docking and castration are painful operations.
+The first question must always be whether such procedures are necessary, and the RWS standards already require that the decision to carry out injurious husbandry procedures, including tail docking and castration, must be based on a welfare risk/benefit analysis rather than as a routine.

-There has been a lot of research into castration of different farm livestock looking at different ages and methods.
+There has been a lot of research into sheep castration looking at different ages and methods.
 The results vary in terms of what is considered to be the most painful method or age but there will always be some degree of pain that can be exhibited both during and after castration.